About self‑insurance

 What self-insurance means in practice

-Under the SRC Act, the SRCC may grant a licence to self-insure to eligible corporations and current and former Commonwealth authorities.
-This licence enables them to accept liability for, and/or manage, workers’ compensation claims for their employees.
+A self-insurance licence enables a licensee to accept liability for, and/or manage, workers’ compensation claims for their employees.

-This means that the employer is responsible for managing workers’ compensation claims by their employees.
-This includes making determinations and paying compensation, including incapacity payments, medical treatment and arranging rehabilitation.
+This means that the employer is responsible for managing workers’ compensation claims by its employees.
+This includes making determinations and paying compensation, including incapacity payments, medical treatment and rehabilitation.
+Employers support employees to return to health and, where possible, work following a workplace injury.
+A licensee can choose to manage this themselves in-house or choose to engage a third-party claims manager provider.

-- scope of the licence, which identifies if all or some employees are covered
+- the scope of the licence, which identifies if all or some employees are covered

-- conditions the self-insured licensee must meet to comply with the SRCC’s performance standards and measures.
+- the conditions the licensee must meet to comply with the SRCC’s requirements.

-Comcare assists the SRCC in managing the licensing arrangements, and monitors compliance of self-insured licensees with legislation and the licence conditions.
+Comcare supports the SRCC to oversee licensing arrangements, and monitors compliance of self-insured licensees with legislation and the licence conditions, including any performance standards set by the SRCC.

-Comcare regularly reports to the SRCC in line with the Self-insurance Licence Compliance and Performance Model (PDF, 2.5 MB).
+Comcare reports to the SRCC on licensee compliance and performance in line with the Self-insurance Licence Compliance and Performance Model (PDF, 3.0 MB).

 Phases of a licence